-Early photograph of the Lorne Hotel No.134 and the shop occupied by the Buttercup Dairy No.138 on the left.
+Early photograph of the Lorne Hotel No.134 and the shop occupied by the Buttercup Dairy No.138 on the right.

-Hotel showing Smith, the baker’s shop and Mackay’s sweet shop at Street level.
+The Lorne Hotel showing Smith, the baker’s shop and Mackay’s sweet shop at Street level.
 Nos.
 130, 132 and 134

-photograph of the site of the Muir shop.
-The shop front went through many
+Early photograph of the site of the Muir shop.
+The shop front went through many variations.
+No.126.

-view of the Muir grocery used as a gift shop.
-At left No.124.r shop, used as a gift shop.
+A later view of the Muir grocery used as a gift shop.
+At left No.124.
+Grocer shop, Coopers.

 112 High St.